 Cutaneous manifestations of cystic fibrosis may be nonspecific, but include:

-Cutaneous manifestations of granulomatosis with polyangiitis (also known as Wegener granulomatosis) are found in 10% of patients at diagnosis, and develop in 50% of patients throughout the course of the disease [1,8].
+Cutaneous manifestations of granulomatosis with polyangiitis (also known as Wegener granulomatosis) are found in 10% of patients at diagnosis and develop in 50% of patients throughout the disease [1,8].

 Skin findings include: